El Rey

 Chestnut Street and the Case for Conscious Casual Dining

 Walk the 2000 block of Chestnut Street on any given evening and you encounter a cross-section of how Philadelphia's Center City dining culture has shifted over the past decade.
-The neighborhood sits between Rittenhouse Square's more formal restaurant cluster and the looser, younger energy of Midtown Village, and the venues along this corridor have largely settled into a middle register: approachable in format, more deliberate in sourcing than they once were.
+The neighborhood sits between Rittenhouse Square and Logan Square, and the venues along this corridor have largely settled into a middle register: approachable in format, more deliberate in sourcing than they once were.
 El Rey, at 2013 Chestnut, occupies that space with a premise that feels increasingly relevant as American dining recalibrates around questions of waste, provenance, and supply chain transparency.

 Philadelphia is not the first American city to push sustainable sourcing from the margins to the mainstream.
 Nationally, that conversation was forced into the open by places like Blue Hill at Stone Barns in Tarrytown and Single Thread Farm in Healdsburg, both of which built their identities around farm integration and waste reduction at the fine dining level.
 What has become more interesting in the past five years is how those values have migrated down the price ladder.
 El Rey's position on Chestnut Street puts it in a neighborhood where that migration is happening in real time.